rougier/from-python-to-numpy/01-preface.rst

 Diseases`_, the Bordeaux laboratory for research in computer science (LaBRI_), the `University of Bordeaux`_ and the national center for scientific research (CNRS_).

-He has been using Python for more than 15 years and Numpy for more than 10 years for modeling in neuroscience, machine learning and for advanced visualization (OpenGL).
-Nicolas P. Rougier is the author of several online resources and tutorials (Matplotlib, Numpy, OpenGL) and he's teaching Python, Numpy and scientific visualization at the University of Bordeaux and in various conferences and schools worldwide (SciPy, EuroScipy, etc).
+He has been using Python for more than 15 years and numpy for more than 10 years for modeling in neuroscience, machine learning and for advanced visualization (OpenGL).
+Nicolas P. Rougier is the author of several online resources and tutorials (Matplotlib, numpy, OpenGL) and he's teaching Python, numpy and scientific visualization at the University of Bordeaux and in various conferences and schools worldwide (SciPy, EuroScipy, etc).
 He's also the author of the popular article `Ten Simple Rules for Better Figures`_.